ELFREELAND/string_instrument/README.md

 $$\frac{\partial^2u}{\partial t^2}=c^2\frac{\partial^2u}{\partial x^2}-\mu\frac{\partial u}{\partial t}$$

-where $\mu$ is a constant representing the magnitude of damping.
+where $\mu$ represents the strength of damping.
 This version is much harder to solve analytically.

 ## The numerical approach